 - Dizziness, sleepiness, and feeling less stable may happen with Geodon (ziprasidone injection).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

-- Some people who take Geodon (ziprasidone injection) may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if Geodon (ziprasidone injection) is stopped.
-Sometimes, signs may lessen or go away over time after Geodon (ziprasidone injection) is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take Geodon (ziprasidone injection) or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping Geodon (ziprasidone injection), but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
 This may happen even when you are not having sex.
 If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with Geodon (ziprasidone injection).
 This may raise the chance of sudden death.
 Talk with the doctor.

 - If you are 65 or older, use Geodon (ziprasidone injection) with care.
 You could have more side effects.